-Mustard is a member of the cole crop family (which includes cabbage, broccoli, cauliflower, Brussels sprouts, etc.).
+Mustard is a member of the cabbage family.
 Like the others, they grow best in the cool season.
 Mustard comes in a variety of beautiful colors (green, red, purple) and textures (smooth, ruffled, lacy) making it very ornamental as well.

 When to plant: Transplant or direct seed Feb–Apr, Sept–Oct (maybe August).
 If seeding for transplants, allow 4 weeks for seedlings to be ready.

 - A rapid grower, mustard greens are ready to harvest at 45–50 days.

 - Younger leaves are more tender and are ready to eat at 4–5 inches long.

 - You can harvest the entire plant or individual leaves.
 If picking individual leaves, harvest the outer leaves to let the inner leaves continue to develop.

 - Seeds will germinate at soil temperatures as low as 40º F.